CybersShell/backy/README.md

 This assumes you already have a working Go environment, if not please see [this page](https://golang.org/doc/install) first.

+You can also download binaries [here](https://git.andrewnw.xyz/CyberShell/backy/releases) and [here](https://github.com/CybersShell/backy/releases).

+## Features

+- Define lists of commands and run them

+- Execute commands over SSH

+- More to come.

 To run a config:

 `backy backup`